kanopi/drupal-starter/KANOPI.md

 Add notes as you go.
 Which modules did you choose and why?
 Did you try anything that failed?
 Write ongoing stories about the project/releases here.

+* What was the site like before we took it on?
+* What challenges was the client trying to solve?
+* What did we do from a tech standpoint to solve their challenges?
+* Are there any interesting development details to share?
+* Were there any key modules/themes/distributions used?
+  * If so, why were they chosen?
+* Were there any community contributions as part of this project?

 ## Documentation
 Describe how we're documenting this project.
 In some cases, the answer is "all in code/annotations and nothing else".
 In others it's a full